CHICAGO (WLS) -- A total of five people have been diagnosed with the disease's outbreak known as coronavirus.

 "AMITA Health is working closely with the Centers for Disease Control and Prevention, the Illinois Department of Public Health and the Chicago Department of Public Health to care for a patient who tested positive for novel coronavirus.
 The patient is being monitored in isolation, in accordance with established infection control protocols.
 We have contacted the small number of patients and staff who may have come into contact with the patient.
 Given the advanced information and training provided by the CDC, our staff was well-prepared to care for this patient."

-Friday night doctors said the patient is in good condition and is responding to supportive therapy including making sure she's comfortable, giving her fluids, and monitoring her respiratory health.
+On Friday, doctors said the patient is in good condition and is responding to supportive therapy, including making sure she's comfortable, giving her fluids, and monitoring her respiratory health.
 Health officials reiterated there are no known therapies for coronavirus, so supportive therapy is their only option.
 Doctors said it was a good sign that she was responding positively to it.

 WATCH: City health officials provide update on coronavirus patient